Analysis of antimicrobial use

 What we do

-The task of the 'Data Analysis Unit' of AMCRA is to both analyse and report data relating to antibiotic use in animals.
+The task of the 'Data Science and Analysis Unit' of AMCRA is to both analyse and report data relating to antibiotic use in animals.
 The focus of its work is currently on antibiotic use at farm level and in livestock (pigs, chickens, cattle).

 Periodic benchmarking reports